128technology/docs/docs/concepts_learning_VRF_routes.md

 A 128T router does not have any VRF definitions associated with an interface.
 Instead, an interface can be assigned a tenant to denote all traffic coming from that interface to be classified as that tenant.
 The default behavior of a 128T router is to allow all tenants to access the global routing table.

 VRFs are a table of routes that are accessed by tenants.
 The VRF-Tenant mapping is used for redistributing connected routes and for mapping services.
-A tenant can only be mapped to one VRF - it can only use routes from one table.
+A tenant can only be mapped to one VRF.

 ### Subtenants